Pomax/node-flickrapi/README.md

 ```

 Add these variables to your environment, or put them in an `.env`
-file for use with `habitat` or the like, or put them straight into
+file for use with `process.env` or the `habitat` package or the like,
-your source code to use the flickrapi:
+or put them straight into your source code to use the flickrapi:

 ```
 var FlickrOptions = {